rohitpatil07/CrowdFunding/README.md

 yarn
 ```

-##To run the app in developoment mode
+## To run the app in development mode
 ```bash
 yarn dev
 ```

-##To run the app in production mode
+## To run the app in production mode
 ```bash
 yarn preview
 ```